an-t-pham/letspace-app-rails/README.md

  Summary

-An web application for landlords to manage of their properties directly and tenants will be able to view & review on properties without going through letting agents.
+An web application for landlords to manage of their properties and tenants will be able to view & review on properties that they are living or lived in the past.
 This is an updated version from my LetSpace Sinatra project.

  Installing